alexlo15/edhrecnews/README.md

 ## Features
 Website features:

-1. SignIn Page
+1. Save articles
-2. Flashcards
+2. Scrape new articles
-3. Drag & Drop Quiz
-4. Memory Match
-5. Whiteboard
-6. Leaderboard
+3. Write notes for each article